MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

     ![Screenshot of WebSlate from the assembly menu in Unity](../../media/webview-developer-guide/image020.png)

     After incorporating the WebSlate visual scripting node into your project, you can utilize it just like any other node in your visual script graph.
-Here\'s an example of a script graph that loads a new URL in WebSlate when the state of a graph variable changes.
+Here's an example of a script graph that loads a new URL in WebSlate when the state of a graph variable changes.

     ![Showcase of WebSlate in Mesh visual scripting](../../media/webview-developer-guide/image021.png)